-Bali volcano watch: Evacuees wait for signs of Mount Agung eruption
+Bali volcano: Evacuees wait for signs of Mount Agung eruption

 "Denpasar City and most of the touristic destinations in Bali are safe from the eruption or dangerous impact of the eruption," Sutopo Purwo Nugroho, head of Information and data of Indonesian National Disaster Management Agency, said.

-Travelers should stay away from the exclusion zone and check with your airlines or travel agency before traveling.
+Travelers should stay away from the exclusion zone and check with their airline or travel agency before traveling.

 Will flights be affected?

-Aircraft have been advised to avoid the area but so far no flights had been canceled.
+Aircraft have been advised to avoid the area but so far no flights have been canceled.

-Bali International Airport will likely be closed in case of an eruption, but it'll depend on whether volcanic material is considered to be a hazard to flights.
+Bali International Airport will likely be closed in the case of an eruption, but it'll depend on whether volcanic material is considered to be a hazard to flights.

 How close is it to holiday destinations?